 Niacinamide: Capable of reducing erythema, making it perfect for daytime and outdoor usage.

 This sunscreen feels like your average moisturizer.
 Since it is a chemical sunscreen, it leaves no detectable white cast and is easy to blend.
 It does not have that greasy texture that everyone hates, but it does leave behind a dewy finish, so it is ideal for dry skin, or anyone that wants to look like they’re glowing.
-It is oil-free, however, so those that are breakout-prone should not be intimidated by this formula.
+If you are planning to use this in a situation where you are sweating, then this may not be the one for you.
+It is oil-free; those that are breakout-prone should not be intimidated by this formula.
 As far as sun protection goes, it was affective as long as I remembered to reapply.
 I would absolutely purchase this again.

 Kind of Stephen: “Physical” vs. “chemical” sunscreens and other sunscreen myths